knd8412/PlantDiseaseClassifier/ERROR_GALLERY_README.md

 # Error Gallery Implementation

 ## Overview
-The error gallery functionality has been successfully implemented in [`src/evaluate.py`](src/evaluate.py:1) as specified in the 72_hours.md requirements.
+The error gallery functionality has been **fully integrated into the main evaluation script** [`src/evaluate.py`](src/evaluate.py:1) as specified in the 72_hours.md requirements.
 This feature automatically generates visual grids of misclassified samples and provides analysis of the worst confusion patterns in the model.

+## Key Integration Points

+- **Seamless Integration**: Error gallery generation is now part of the standard evaluation workflow
+- **Automatic Execution**: Runs automatically when you execute `python evaluate.py --model outputs/best.pt --split val`
+- **Optional Control**: Can be disabled with `--no-error-gallery` flag if needed
+- **ClearML Integration**: Error gallery artifacts are automatically logged to ClearML

+The error gallery is no longer a separate tool but an integral part of the model evaluation process.

 ## Features